imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The obtained results led us to the conclusion that measuring of individual instructions can be feasible.
 However, care must be taken to perform validations of the assumption that the lack of timer precision or its overhead, nor the inclusion of timer function calls itself, don't introduce "unfairness" to the measurements collected.
 Refer to the validation techniques planned for Stage II analysis in **TODO ref section approach etc** for ideas on tackling this.
+There, we will also list possible fallback plans in case there is evidence that the noise and overhead present in this method of measurement is unacceptable.

 #### Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost